risk-first/website/docs/presentations/onion/index.md

                 <img src="images/images.003.jpg" alt="Image of slide number 3" />
             </div>
             <div class="slide-notes">
-                      <p>Now, a third element to what I’m going to cover in my talk is an introduction to Risk First.  </p>
+                      <p>Now, a third element to what I’m going to cover in my talk is an introduction to Risk-First.  </p>

       <p>This is a website, which you can go and check out after the presentation.
 I’m going to introduce a few of the concepts from Risk-First today.</p>